About our tech

 Hydrothermal Alkaline Treatment for Complete PFAS Destruction

-Zero byproducts.
-Complete destruction of long-chain and ultra-short chain.
-Backed by two world-leading research institutions and six federal agencies.
+Complete destruction of long-chain to ultra short-chain forever chemicals.
+Backed by world-leading research institutions and seven federal agencies.

 Benefits of HALT